Does this simple method work to find out if your Social Security number has been stolen? Internet ScamBusters #204

 Biometrics and Identity Theft: Find out the real scoop on Biometrics and identity theft — and whether or not Biometrics really can help solve the problems associated with identity theft.

-Find out how online rebate websites can help savvy consumers save money.
+You Can Save Money with Online Rebate Websites: Find out how online rebate websites can help savvy consumers save money.

 Saving Money with Buy-One-Get-One Sales: Tips for saving more money with Buy-One-Get-One Sales at your favorite grocery store.

 Let’s get going with today’s subscriber Q&A…

 Question: Thank you for your information regarding identity theft.
 As a Vocational Rehabilitation Counselor, I often send some of my clients to the Employment Commission in my state to obtain a statement of wages and earnings that shows by their Social Security number what jobs they have held and where they were located.

 Isn’t it possible to approach the Social Security Administration and obtain a complete report of all wages and earnings by using your Social Security number?
 I would think this should show any and all activity reported under a specific number.

 Answer: After our Special Issue #200 called “Startling Facts About Identity Theft,” we had hundreds of subscribers who offered similar advice: